 Point #2 up there, Content Regulation, gets us back to the "thought-police" notions of the state deciding what subject matter in media is permissible, making this an impossible decision in this case, as the images themselves have not violated the human rights of minors nor are they the product of a criminal activity.
 The Ottawa Citizen weighed in on June 29th, noting that:

 "Freedom of speech is an American concept, so I don't give it any value.
 It's not my job to give value to an American concept."Obviously, this American Idiot whoever he is, is facing an actual court and not going before the CHRC, and definitely not going to be judged by the person responsible for the above quote.
-But that doesn't matter.
+But that doesn't matter because I want to talk more about it.
 The fact that the CHRC even exists as a real government agency, populated by unelected officials, and able to expound sentiments all with the complicit support of Canadian Jurisprudence, means that there's a high chance this guy is totally fucking screwed.
 The depth of the power afforded the CRHC to criminalize unpopular speech speaks volumes about a Canadian willingness to forgo absolute protections of expression in favor of the more invasive knee-jerk European style approach.
 If I were in this guy's position, I'd be picking out apartments in Argentina right now.

 -Dean Steacy, Canadian Human Rights Commission